 Keeping personal records would also be wise with regards any suspicions of hiding income from the tax authorities or involvement with money laundering.
-Being able use personal profit/loss records as proof of legitimate gains might come in handy, even though it is not technically required.
+Being able use personal net win/loss records as proof of legitimate gains might come in handy, even though it is not technically required.

 Will Things Change in the Future?

 The implementation of a tax-free bet winnings system has thrust the betting industry to a greater level of attractiveness amongst punters.
-Although betting companies have to part with a sizable portion of gross profits, it can be questioned whether they’d be getting the volume of customers they currently get, were punters having to part with a share of their winnings like American bettors do.
+Although betting companies have to part with a sizeable portion of gross net wins, it can be questioned whether they’d be getting the volume of customers they currently get, were punters having to part with a share of their winnings like American bettors do.